20615 - POPULATION DYNAMICS AND POLICIES

 ATTENDING STUDENTS

-• Second partial exam: it will include essay-style questions and it will cover all the topics of the second part of the course.
-Material covered in the lectures, in the textbook and other set readings may be included in the exam.
+- Partial Exam: This exam will include essay-style questions and will cover all topics from the second part of the course.
+Material covered in the lectures, the textbook, and other assigned readings may be included in the exam.

 NOT ATTENDING STUDENTS